Coal in Turkey: Subsidies

 The Turkey Wealth Fund continued supporting coal into the 2020s.
 The price of electricity generated from domestic coal is adjusted according to the consumer price index, the producer price index and the dollar exchange rate, and paid by the state-owned electricity company to private-sector power plants.
-In 2024 the government allocated over 2 billion lira to the Turkish Coal Operations Authority, which mines lignite.
+In 2024 the government allocated over 2 billion lira (equivalent to US$ million) to the Turkish Coal Operations Authority, which mines lignite.
+However from the mid-2020s the state no longer guaranteed to buy coal mined.

 Companies

 Between 2008 and 2018, the coal industry was partially privatized; nevertheless state-owned companies mined over half of the total amount of Turkish coal in 2018.
 Turkish Coal Operations Authority (TKİ) owns lignite mines, and Turkish Hard Coal Enterprises (TTK) owns hard coal mines.

 Several companies have acquired mining rights for hard coal fields: Erdemir Madencilik, a subsidiary of Turkey's autonomous military pension program; Oyak; Tumas, a subsidiary of Bereket Holding, and energy company Emsa Enerji.
 In 2019 private companies paid over 20 million lira royalties to TTK.
 Lignite fields have been transferred to Imbat Madencilik (which is on the GCEL), Fernas Holding, Demir Export and construction group Yapi Tek.
 Eren Holding holds the largest amount of coal-fired generation capacity, 2,790 megawatts, at the ZETES power complex in Zonguldak.
 Several companies hold more than a gigawatt of coal power capacity: IC Içtaş Enerji, the state-owned EÜAŞ; Konya Şeker, a company owned by Anadolu Birlik Holding; ERG Elektrik; Diler Holding; Çelikler Holding and Ciner Holding.
 Akçelik also mines opencast and is on the Global Coal Exit List.
 However, mining licence information that is held by the government in the "e-maden" database is not released to the public.

 In the late 2010s, the government attempted to auction mine licenses to private companies provided that they would build nearby power plants, but the auctions attracted little interest as the currency weakened.
 And although lignite is more polluting than most other types of coal, the government tried to persuade other coal-fired power stations to convert to lignite to reduce import costs.
 The 2018 Turkish currency crisis and COVID-19 recession increased costs for mining companies and increased the difficulty of obtaining bank credits, threatening the coal industry.
 Traders include Elgin Emtia, which together with other companies is on the Global Coal Exit List compiled by the NGO Urgewald.